AntonTheDev/JSONModelKit/documentation/custom_transforms_enums.md

 ##Example - Enums Transformations

-As of version 0.2.0 of U2MapperKit, the ability to map enums via the `US2TransformerProtocol` as support was added.
-This ensures that we can return an a value of `Any` type.
-Let's look at a dictionary for a business object, and see how we can map an enum to represent the type business:
+To map enums use the `JMTransformerProtocol`.
+Let's look at a dictionary for a business object, and see how we can map an enum to represent the type of business:

 **Response Dictionary**

 ```
 {
 	'business_uuid'  	 	: 9223123456754775807,
-	'business_name'  		: 'UsTwo Restaurant',
+	'business_name'  		: 'NY Restaurant',
 	'business_type'			: 'Lounge'
 }
 ```

-Unlike the model objects, US2MapperKit does not autogenerate enums, due to the fact they would be uncustomizable.
+Unlike the model objects, JSONModelKit does not autogenerate enums, due to the fact they would be un-customizable.
 This would prevent the developer from using the many features Swift offers with enums.
 For the purposes of the example, let's assume that a business_type key value parsed can be 'Lounge', 'Dinner', and 'Coffee Shop'.
 First, create an enum to represent the business type for our custom Business Object:

 **Enum Definition**